AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex6.md

 ![6-11-check-segment-qualif.png](../resources/6-11-check-segment-qualif.png)

 If you see the qualifications, switch to Visual Studio Code and look at your 'TERMINAL' tab.
 The output of the azure function will include the segments and a full identity map of your profile.
-These identities can be used by teh azure function to link the segments to customer in a thrird party application using that application's customer identifier:
+These identities can be used by the azure function to link the segments to customer in a third party application using that application's customer identifier:

 ![6-12-profile-identities.png](../resources/6-12-profile-identities.png)